Funding Your Trades Account Types and Drawdown

 Customizable Accounts

-Certain providers let traders to select their own parameters, such as payout frequency, profit split, drawdown limitations, and financing amount.
+Certain providers allow traders to select their own parameters, such as payout frequency, profit split, drawdown limitations, and financing amount.
 For a fixed cost, OFP Funding, for instance, lets you choose a $50,000 account with a 40% profit split and a 3% daily drawdown.

 Recognizing Drawdown: The Fundamentals of Risk Control